faisal7806/frappe-server-side/Create-A-Local-Erpnext-7.0-Dev-Environment-Using-Vagrant.md

 ## Create local ERPNext project folder
 Create a folder in your local user root directory and name it something that makes sense to you.
 For example:  **erp_v7_001**

-Copy the **ERPNext-Vagrant.box** file from your downloads folder into your new VM instance folder.
+Copy the **ERPNext-Vagrant.box** file from your downloads folder into this folder.

 In your terminal navigate into your new project folder :